hubert-sikorski/git-and-github-guide/README.md

   features or project phases (e.g. Weekly Sprint 9/5-9/16 or Shipping 1.0).
 - One **assignee** is responsible for working on the issue at any given time.
 - **Comments** allow anyone with access to the repository to provide feedback.

+## Wiki

+Every repository on GitHub comes with a wiki.
+After you’ve created a repository, you can set up the included wiki through the sidebar navigation.
+Starting your wiki is simply a matter of clicking the **Wiki** button and creating your first page.

+### Adding content

+Wiki content is designed to be easily editable.
+You can add or change content on any wiki page by clicking the **Edit** button located in the upper right corner of each page.
+This opens up the wiki editor.

+Wiki pages can be written in any format supported by GitHub Markup.
+Using the drop-down menu in the editor, you can select the format of your wiki, and then use wiki toolbar to create and include content on a page.
+Wikis also give you the option of including a custom footer where you can list things like contact details or license information for your project.

+GitHub keeps track of changes made to each page in your wiki.
+Below a page title, you can see who made the most recent edits, in addition to the number of commits made to the page.
+Clicking on this information will take you to the full page history where you can compare revisions or see a detailed list of edits over time.

+### Adding pages

+You can add additional pages to your wiki by selecting **New Page** in the upper right corner.
+By default, each page you create is included automatically in your wiki’s sidebar and listed in alphabetical order.

 # Markdown for README files